shasin28/LearningWednesday/README.md

 Installation:

 1.Install Node.js.
 We'll need it to load manage dependencies and to run our build tool.

-2.Install three.js and a build tool, Vite, using a terminal in your project folder.
+2.Install three.js and Vite, using a terminal in your project folder.

 Commands: